Updated March 202614 min read

 How to Start a Home Care Agency in Florida

 Florida offers multiple licensing paths depending on the services you plan to provide.
-HCS is the lightest non-medical path for non-hands-on services, Nurse Registry is a referral model using independent contractors, and HHA is the broader agency model used when employing and supervising caretakers directly.
+HCS is the lightest non-medical path for non-hands-on services, Nurse Registry is a referral model using independent contractors, and HHA is the broader agency model used when employing and supervising caregivers directly.

 Initial Fee